How do I know what treatment I need?

 How do I pay for dental and cosmetic surgery treatment at the hospital?

-The hospitals take all major credit cards and that is the easiest way to pay, but not necessarily the cheapes, check with your bank as most banks will have up to 3% currency surcharge if you are using your credit card overseas.
-The other alternative is to take Australian dollar travellers cheques in the largest denomination of $200 cheques.
-Even though there is a fee to set them up, and also thb33/cheque (A$1) to cash it still works out to be the cheapest way to carry your money.
-We don’t recommend you take US travellers cheques.
-We don’t recommend you use ATM’s either as there is normally a charge of $10/withdrawal.
+The hospitals take all major credit cards and that is the easiest way to pay, but not necessarily the cheapest, check with your bank as most banks will have up to 3% currency surcharge if you are using your credit card overseas.
+The alternative option is to take Australian cash and convert to Thai Baht on arrival in Thailand.

 How will I get to the hospital for my treatment from my hotel?